So, we’re almost halfway through Lent . . .

 - On Mondays – Meditative Prayer

-Set aside a small amount of time to pray by yourself and in silence.
+Set aside a small amount of time, anywhere from fifteen to thirty minutes, to pray by yourself and in silence.
+Use a Catholic meditation book to start off your time of prayer if needed.

 - On Tuesdays – Fasting

 Choose one day of the week to fast.
-Offer your sacrifice for specific intentions.
+Offer your sacrifice for specific intentions every time you deny your urge for food.

 - On Wednesdays – Charitable Works of Mercy

-Use this day to go out of your way to care for the poor, the needy, and the lonely–even if something very small.
+Use this day to go out of your way to care for the poor, the needy, and the lonely–even if it is something very small.

 - On Thursdays – Eucharistic Adoration